skazantsev/MvcVulnerabilitiesDemo/README.md

 Statistics shows that most of security breaches occur due to defects in software, so it is software developers who should be aware of security vulnerabilities and ways for detecting and preventing them.

-This project is built for a web-security training at [Kaspersky Lab](http://www.kaspersky.com/about).
 It demonstrates some fundamentals of web security by the example of a simple ASP.NET MVC application which is vulnerable to several attacks.

 ## XSS